 The monument to Kemper’s Brigade of the Army of Northern Virginia is southwest of Gettysburg on the west side of West Confederate Avenue.
-(Monument map: West Confederate Avenue – Pt.
-3)
+(West Confederate Avenue – Pt.
+3 tour map)

 Kemper’s Brigade was the right flank brigade of Pickett’s Charge and suffered heavy casualties not only from Union defenders in their front but also from the Vermont Brigade which swung out from the Union line and attacked their flank after they crossed Emmitsburg Road.

 July 2.
 Arrived about sunset and bivouacked on the western border of Spangler’s Woods.

 July 3.
 In the forenoon formed line in the field east of the woods with right flank near Spangler’s Barn.
 At the close of the cannonade advanced and took part in Longstreet’s assault upon the Union position in the vicinity of the Angle.
 Exposed to a severe fire of artillery and vigorously assailed beyond the Emmitsburg Road by infantry on the right flank with ranks thinned and much disorganized by its losses especially of officers it pressed on against the Union line at the stone wall where after a fierce encounter the struggle ended.
 Gen. J. L. Kemper fell wounded in front of the stone wall.